fanoframework/fanoframework.github.io/known-issues/index.md

 ```

 ## Issue on FreeBSD
-On FreeBSD 12, when linker `ld` is symlinked to LLVM linker `/usr/bin/ld.lld`, this cause segementation fault when project is using `cthreads` unit.
+On FreeBSD 12, when linker `ld` is symlinked to LLVM linker `/usr/bin/ld.lld`, this cause segmentation fault when project is using `cthreads` unit.
 Workaround is to modify `ld` to point to GNU linker `/usr/bin/ld.bfd`.

 ```